 - 8.11.
 SJKF Den Excavation.
-The Designated Biologist or individuals under direct supervision of the Designated Biologist shall excavate potential or known dens that exhibit signs of SJKF use or characteristics suggestive of SJKF dens (including dens in natural substrate and in/under man-made structures) that cannot be avoided as per COA SJKF Den Avoidance, only after the Designated Biologist has determined that SJKF is not currently present after four (4) consecutive nights of monitoring with tracking medium and infrared camera.
+After replacing known and natal SJKF dens per Condition of Approval SJKF Den Replacement (if applicable), the Designated Biologist or individuals under direct supervision of the Designated Biologist shall excavate potential or known dens that exhibit signs of SJKF use or characteristics suggestive of SJKF dens (including dens in natural substrate and in/under manmade structures) that cannot be avoided as per Condition of Approval SJKF Den Avoidance, only after the Designated Biologist has determined that SJKF is not currently present after four (4) consecutive nights of monitoring with tracking medium and wildlife camera.
 Potential SJKF dens without any signs of SJKF use or characteristics suggesting it is a SJKF den may be excavated under the direct supervision of the Designated Biologist without advance tracking or camera monitoring.
 Natal dens shall not be excavated until the pups and adults have vacated the den and then only after written concurrence from the USFWS and CDFW to do so.
 If the excavation process reveals evidence of current use by SJKF, then den excavation shall cease immediately and tracking or camera monitoring as described above shall be conducted/resumed.
 Excavation of the den shall only resume when, in the judgment of the Designated Biologist, the SJKF has escaped from the partially excavated den.
 SJKF dens shall be carefully excavated until it is clear no individuals of SJKF are inside.
 Dens to be destroyed shall be fully excavated, filled with dirt and compacted to ensure that SJKF cannot reenter or use the den during the period that Covered Activities would occur in the Work Area.
-If an individual SJKF does not vacate a den within the Work Area within a reasonable timeframe, Permittee shall consult with CDFW and the USFWS to obtain written guidance from both agencies prior to proceeding with den destruction.
-An established SJKF den no-disturbance buffer may be removed once the SJKF is no longer using the den. - 8.12.
+If an individual SJKF does not vacate a den within the Work Area within a reasonable timeframe.
+Permittee shall consult with CDFW and the USFWS to obtain written guidance from both agencies prior to proceeding with den destruction. - 8.12.
 Rodenticide.
-The use of rodenticide(s) is prohibited within the Project Area.
+The use of rodenticide(s) is prohibited within the Project Area during Covered Activities.
+Permittee shall not use any second-generation anticoagulant rodenticides (e.g., brodifacoum, bromadiolone, difethialone, and difenacoum) and first-generation anticoagulant rodenticide (e.g., diphacinone, coumachlor, chlorophacinone, and warfarin) within the Project Area.
+If rodent control is needed during Covered Activities, Permittee shall control rodents using non-toxic means